COLA-Laboratory/icse2020/README.md

 ## Further developments

+> This code is flexible to any further development.
-> If you want to investigate more combinations (transfer learning algorithms + classification algorithms), please modify the following parts of code.
+1. If you want to investigate more transfer learning algorithms, please amend `code\Algorithms\domainAdaptation.py`.

-1. Add new transfer learning algorithms into `code\Algorithms\domainAdaptation.py`
-2. Add new classification algorithms into `code\Algorithms\Classifier.py`
-3. Modify the call format in `code\Alogrithms\Framework.py`
+2. If you want to investigate more classifiers, please amend `code\Algorithms\Classifier.py`
+3. If you want to adapt the calling format, please amend `code\Alogrithms\Framework.py`.

 ## Contact

 If you meet any problems, please feel free to contact us.
 + Ke Li (k.li@exeter.ac.uk)
 + Zilin Xiang (zilin.xiang@hotmail.com)
-+ Tao Chen (t.t.chen@lboro.ac.uk)